pabiney-msr/MSR_Winter_Project/README.md

 ~~1.
 Add Visual Boy Advance to Project~~ | 29.
 Research reinforcement learning ~~2.
 Add Pokemon Red/Blue ROM to Project~~ | 30.
 Incorporate reinforcement learning to the training model ~~3.
 Add Back-up game (Puzzle Bobble) ROM to Project~~ | 31.
 Estimate time needed for experiment to execute ~~4.
-Create GitHub~~ | (if the amount of time needed for the experiment to execute is longer than practical, reevaluate experiment to reduce the estimated time)32.
-Debug code with the smallest ranges possible
+Create GitHub~~ | (if the amount of time needed for the experiment to execute is longer than practical, reevaluate experiment to reduce the estimated time)
 ~~5.
-Create File for AI in Python~~ |  to save time ~~6.
+Create File for AI in Python~~ | 32.
+Debug code with the smallest ranges possible to save time ~~6.
 Create .gitignore~~ | 33.
 Begin execution of experiment ~~7.
 Install Ubuntu 16.04 on Test laptop~~ |
  | **Week 6**